-Preceptors are required to submit a final evaluation/review of the student's work with the organization.
+Preceptors are required to submit a final evaluation/review of the student's work (see Criterion 2.5) with the organization.
 Students must also submit two interim progress reports, a final evaluation of the placement experience, and a reflection essay at the end of the fieldwork experience.
-In addition, there are program specific requirements (see: syllabi for fieldwork courses located in the ERF).
+In addition, there are program specific requirements (see: syllabi for fieldwork courses (see Criterion 2.4 located in the ERF).
 The fieldwork faculty assign final grades to students for the fieldwork course, based on an evaluation of student work products and participation during in-class sessions.